How can I use Endpoint Central to check if a software application is installed in a client computer?

-This document provides steps required to use Desktop Central to check if a software application is installed in a client computer.
+This document provides steps required to use Endpoint Central to check if a software application is installed in a client computer.
 For example, you want to install Google Talk on the client computers in your network.
 However, you are not sure whether the software application is installed in the client computers.
 You can follow the steps given below to check whether Google Talk is installed in your client computers by looking for its installation folder.

 To check if a software application is installed in a computer by looking for its installation folder, follow the steps given below: